Holly Throsby: Personal life

 Throsby wrote an article, "Sing out loud: marriage equality is in tune with the times", for The Sydney Morning Herald in December 2013 describing her same sex relationship: "I would like to be able to get married" but "Australian law says my partner and I aren't allowed".
 Throsby and her partner are the parents of a child: she described her family in Motherhood and Creativity (April 2015) by Rachel Power.
 The book includes interviews with other celebrities: Claudia Karvan, Rachel Griffiths, Clare Bowditch and Del Kathryn Barton.

 Throsby discussed her cocaine use in Talking Smack (July 2014) by Andrew McMillen.
 The book features "Honest conversations about drugs" with other Australian musicians, including Paul Kelly, Gotye, Mick Harvey and Phil Jamieson.

+Throsby contributed the opening chapter to Growing Up Queer in Australia (published 2019 by Black Inc. Books).